Kuuuube/food/page_src/recipes/bread/fruit_bread/index.md

 11. Preheat the oven to 425F (246C).

-12. Cover the loaf in aluminum foil and bake for 25 minutes.
+12. Bake for 10 minutes then cover with aluminum foil and bake for another 25 minutes.

-13. Remove the aluminum foil and bake for another 10 minutes.

 ## Notes